London Passes: the passes to London

 As you may have guessed, visiting London through its most beautiful and well-known tourist experiences can take a big toll on your travel budget if you buy tickets individually, one by one.

-Just the few most relevant attractions we mentioned in the previous paragraph alone, added together, can easily exceed £250-£300 per person.
+The calculation is quickly made: just the few most relevant attractions we mentioned in the previous paragraph alone, added together, can easily exceed £100 per person.

-In this comprehensive and up-to-date guide, we will go through the best London passes one by one to help you choose the perfect one for you.
+To help you find the perfect solution, in this comprehensive and up-to-date guide we will analyze the best passes to London one by one.
 We will discover together:

 - What options are available and their differences.